globocom/GloboDNS/doc/setup.md

 **3. Install all requirements gems**

-Install all dependencies with bundle, if you don't to use rvm, please skip next 4 comands
+Install all dependencies with bundle, if you don't to use rvm, please skip next 2 comands

-    $ rvm install ruby-1.9.2
+    $ rvm install 1.9.3
-    $ rvm 1.9.2
-    $ rvm gemset create dnsapi
-    $ rvm use 1.9.2@dnsapi
+    $ rvm --create use 1.9.3@dnsapi
     $ cd dnsapi
-    $ bundle install
+    $ bundle install --deployment --without=test,development

 **4. Setup your bind configurations**